-Mr. Kai Yuen Kan, 60, Canadian, gained experience from Citibank, the First National Bank of Chicago, the National Westminster Bank, JP Morgan Chase Bank, Credit Agricole Corporate & Investment Bank, and Krea Capital Limited.
+Mr. Arnold Kai Yuen Kan has been a Director of the Bank since June 24, 2019.
+He gained experience from Citibank, the First National Bank of Chicago, the National Westminster Bank, JP Morgan Chase Bank, Credit Agricole Corporate & Investment Bank, and Krea Capital Limited.
 He is currently the Chief Executive of Cathay United Bank's Hong Kong Branch and Co-Head of the International Banking Group.
-He is also a Director of Cathay United Bank (China) Ltd. He graduated with a Bachelor of Social Sciences degree from the University of Hong Kong and obtained a Master's degree in Business Administration from the York University in Canada.
+He graduated with a Bachelor of Social Sciences degree from the University of Hong Kong and obtained a Master's degree in Business Administration from the York University in Canada.